hanshuebner/netzhansa/content/post/zimodem-escape-fix.md

 [UseNet](https://en.wikipedia.org/wiki/Usenet) and
 [BITNET](https://en.wikipedia.org/wiki/BITNET).
 These networks
 provided BBS-like functionality, but on a global scale.
-The audience still was somewhat small with a overall user population in the ten thousands, but things were growing quickly and eventually, the Internet mostly took over all these predecessor systems.
+The audience still was somewhat small with an overall user population in the ten thousands, but things were growing quickly and eventually, the Internet mostly took over all these predecessor systems.